Your first deploy with Ghostable | Ghostable On this page

 - Ghostable CLI installed.

-- A deploy/machine token stored as
+- A deploy/machine token stored as `GHOSTABLE_TOKEN` in CI (or a local login token while testing).

-.envyou can sanitize and push. - Access to your app's deploy pipeline (GitHub Actions example below).
+- Access to your app's deploy pipeline (GitHub Actions example below).

 1. Initialize Ghostable

 Link your repo to a Ghostable project.
-This writes .ghostable/ghostable.yaml with project + environment info (no secrets stored here).
+This writes `.ghostable/ghostable.yaml` with project + environment info (no secrets stored here).

 ghostable init